 We are going to start with weighing out the batter, so weigh out 150 grams of plain flour to start.
 Weigh that out into your small bowl then add your 10ml of baking powder also into the small bowl.
 Get your small bowl, and sieve it all onto a plate.
 This will give a spring to the muffins and help them rise.

-Fold in the dry ingredient into the wet ingredients in your bowl using your desert spoon (metal spoon).
-Make sure to fold in a figure of eight action as the sharp edges on your spoon can get air into the mixture.
-Im sure you have guessed that your muffins will be well risen, soft and springy at this point.
+Fold the dry ingredient into the wet ingredients in your bowl using your dessert spoon (metal spoon).
+Make sure to fold in a figure-of-eight action as the sharp edges of your spoon can get air into the mixture.
+I’m sure you have guessed that your muffins will be well-risen, soft and springy at this point.

 Baking the muffins!

-At this point I recommend you clean as you go.
+At this point, I recommend you clean as you go.
 We still have icing to make but the muffins will need to cool down before we ice them so we’d have plenty of time.
-As I said, clean up a bit and take a break with the excess time, for 20 minutes.
+As I said, clean up a bit and take a break from the excess time, for 20 minutes.

 Make the icing!

-Once your muffins have cooled down, divide the icing between all six muffins, either just a blob on the top of you can spread it all over the muffin.
+Once your muffins have cooled down, divide the icing between all six muffins, either just a blob on the top or you can spread it all over the muffin.
 Get your lemon quarters from earlier and add them neatly to the top of your muffins.
-Sprinkle over a pinch of poppy sead to finish off the look of your muffins.
+Sprinkle over a pinch of poppy seed to finish off the look of your muffins.

 And there you go!
 Your muffins are complete and ready to eat!
-We hope you enjoy, and if you looking for any of the ingredients, you can buy them here!
+We hope you enjoy it, and if you looking for any of the ingredients, you can buy them here!